| 0 | 3 Comments

 Nor does it mean you're forced to stay home simply because you're not fortunate enough to have the disposable income required to take up the RV lifestyle.

-You have a number of affordable options available to you.
-Yes, many will look seriously at the used RV market as it's a buyer's market for the foreseeable future.
-This would definitely be the time to swing a good deal on an RV, that's for sure.
+Yes, many will look seriously at the used RV market — because it’s a buyer’s market for the foreseeable future.
+This would definitely be the time to swing a good deal on an RV, that’s for sure.

-Anything that can be conceived from the imagination of the owner who wants to create his own abode, can be built to suit one's own desires and serve as shelter from the elements.
+Anything that can be conceived from the imagination of the owner who wants to create his own abode can be built to suit one’s own desires and serve as shelter from the elements.

-house-pickup-truck-by-Dru-Bloomfield-At-Home-in-Scottsdale.jpg Throughout the last century many have constructed their own rolling home; some better than others, but nonetheless they all make a statement about their creator.
+house-pickup-truck-by-Dru-Bloomfield-At-Home-in-Scottsdale.jpg Throughout the last century, many have constructed their own rolling home — some better than others, but nonetheless they all make a statement about their creator.

 With the economy floundering and millions losing their jobs, a mobile lifestyle may enjoy a resurgence in popularity, as many are forced to look elsewhere for work and alternative ways to make a living.